greenkidneybean/wedding_website/gift_registry.md

 permalink: /registry/
 absolute_url: http://greenkidneybean.github.io
 ---
-Having our loved ones make the effort to celebrate our marriage with us is a huge gift.
-We really couldn’t ask for anything better.
+Having our loved ones make the effort to celebrate our marriage with us is a huge gift and there's truly nothing better that we could ask for.

-Our biggest challenge with registering for traditional gifts is that while Michael is getting his PhD, we plan to live in a small apartment with few storage options.
+Our biggest challenge with registering for traditional gifts is that we plan to live in a "cozy" apartment with limited storage options.
 That said, we will cherish anything sentimental or creative and we have registered for a few fun and useful things on [Amazon](https://www.amazon.com/wedding/katherine-touzinsky-michael-chambers-granville-september-2018/registry/GE7URJ26FE8N).

 <br>
 <a href="https://www.amazon.com/wedding/katherine-touzinsky-michael-chambers-granville-september-2018/registry/GE7URJ26FE8N">